Breaking an executable file

 #!/bin/cat

 The “program” prints itself.
-If we point the same file at /bin/true instead, it does nothing at all - true ignores its argument and exits - so what a script does is decided entirely by whatever line one points to.
-Let’s push harder, with a script whose interpreter is another script:
+If we point the same file at /bin/true instead, it won’t do anything - true ignores its argument and exits - so what a script does is decided entirely by whatever line one points to.

 frn@debian:~$ printf 'ZeroWing\nthe kernel runs me now\n' > note.zerowing